varfish-org/cada-prio/CONTRIBUTING.rst

 Write Documentation
 ===================

-cada-ng could always use more documentation, whether as part of the official cada-ng docs, in docstrings, or even on the web in blog posts, articles, and such.
+cada-prio could always use more documentation, whether as part of the official cada-prio docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback
 ===============

-The best way to send feedback is to file an issue at https://github.com/bihealth/cada-ng/issues.
+The best way to send feedback is to file an issue at https://github.com/bihealth/cada-prio/issues.

 If you are proposing a feature: